snowmass-compf2-accbeammodel/snowmass-compf2-accbeammodel.github.io/docs/source/index.rst

 This is the homepage of the *Accelerator & beam physics modeling* interest group in the topical group `Theoretical Calculations and Simulation (CompF2) <https://snowmass21.org/computational/simulations>`_ which is part of the `Computational Frontier (CompF) <https://snowmass21.org/computational/start>`_ in the `Snowmass 2021 <https://snowmass21.org>`_ process organized by the Division of Particles and Fields (DPF) of the American Physical Society.

-Every half-decade or so the US high energy physics community engages in a planning process that looks ahead five to ten years to prioritize possible future directions and projects.
+Every half-decade or so the *US high energy physics community* engages in a **planning process** that looks ahead five to ten years to prioritize possible future directions and projects.
 There used to be a meeting lasting several weeks in Snowmass, Colorado for this exercise.
 Although we no longer have a long meeting there, the name Snowmass has stuck.
-The previous plan was called Snowmass 2013, and we are now working on Snowmass 2021, which will culminate with a large meeting July 11-20 in Seattle and a report later that Fall.
+The previous plan was called Snowmass 2013, and we are now working on **Snowmass 2021**, which will culminate with a large meeting **July 11-20, 2021** in Seattle and a report later that Fall.
-Details can be found at https://snowmass21.org

 The planning is organized by "Frontiers," and we are part of the `Computational Frontier (CompF) <https://snowmass21.org/computational/start>`_.
 It is important that experiments and groups doing large scale computations be well represented in the Computational Frontier.